 - Due to it’s water content, opals can break when subjected to extreme or sudden temperature changes.

 - Avoid jewellery cleaners or ultrasonic cheaners, which are likely to destroy your opal.

 - Remove Opal jewellery when using chemicals (inc. house cleaning products), gardening or at the beach (sand can scratch them).

-- Wait for all creams and lotions to dry before putting on your opal jewellery (last on-first off when dressing).
+- Wait for all creams, hair sprays or deodorants to dry before putting on your opal jewellery (last on-first off when dressing).
 If they do come in contact wipe clean with a soft cloth.

 - Water will not damage a solid opal but may damage a doublet or triplet which is glued together in layers.